KMChris/messenger-counter/README.md

-# messenger-counter
+# Messenger Counter
 Python script for counting messages from Facebook Messenger.